 Legislation, established to protect Maryland waters from various pollutants, has existed since the early 1930s.
 In 1961, the Maryland’s Attorney General determined sediment to be a pollutant.
 This determination was based upon an interpretation of a 1957 State statute and authorized sediment control regulations to be developed.
 A statewide sediment control program was mandated in 1970 when the General Assembly passed the Sediment Control Law.
 From a historical perspective, Maryland’s incentive for having an erosion and sediment control program is the Chesapeake Bay.
 From a practical standpoint, federal involvement via the National Pollutant Discharge Elimination System (NPDES) provides an incentive for State and local program development.
 The Chesapeake Bay initiatives in 1983, the U.S. Environmental Protection Agency’s (EPA) 319 Nonpoint Source Program, and the NPDES municipal stormwater program have stimulated additional emphasis.

 The program developed in 1970 is essentially the same that exists today with an approved plan being required for any earth disturbance of 5,000 square feet or more and 100 cubic yards or more; plan approval exemptions for agricultural uses; plan review and approval by local Soil Conservation Districts (SCD); grading ordinance adoption by local jurisdictions; utility construction inspection by the Washington Suburban Sanitary Commission (WSSC); and criminal penalties for sediment pollution.
-Various programmatic improvements have included requiring sediment control plan approval prior to issuing grading and building permits (1973); requiring training and certification of "responsible personnel" (1980); shifting enforcement authority from local to State control and establishing delegation criteria (1984); requiring NPDES stormwater discharge permits for construction activity (1991); subjecting agricultural land management practices to enforcement action for sediment pollution (1992); and establishing a maximum grading unit of 20 acres (2011).
+Various programmatic improvements have included requiring sediment control plan approval prior to issuing grading and building permits (1973); requiring training and certification of "responsible personnel" (1980); shifting enforcement authority from local to State control and establishing delegation criteria (1984); requiring NPDES stormwater discharge permits for construction activity (1991); subjecting agricultural land management practices to enforcement action for sediment pollution (1992); and increasing stabilization requirements from 7-14 days to 3-7 days (2011).